Profile site

 The ideal culture for me is one where everyone — particularly leadership, product owners, and managers — is heavily invested in the success of the company, the quality of their work, and personal growth.
 But also one where work/life balance is emphasized and tight deadlines don’t translate into a high pressure, high stress environment or death marches.

-I strongly prefer to work remotely, but am able to make myself available for on-site meetings as long as they are near my home in Fairfax, VA (greater Washington, DC area).
+I strongly prefer to work remotely, but am able to make myself available for on-site meetings as long as they are near my home in the greater Washington, DC area.

-Check out my Resume or Fun Resume!, and LinkedIn profile, if you want to know more about my skills and the work that I’ve done in the past.
+Check out my Resume and LinkedIn profile, if you want to know more about my skills and the work that I’ve done in the past.

 Keywords